beumsk/beumsk.github.io/README.md

 ## TODO

-- new projects (todolist?, padel?)
+- new projects (todolist?)

 1.2
 - metrics animation?
 Number of projects/sites/hours/languages/experience/soft-skills
 - back to top button
+- article date modified
+- previous article/project link
+- make navigation buttons different from each other (projects, article)
+- add suggestions of articles/projects

 1.3
 - links in mdx to open in new tabs
-- add project filter and order

 X.X
 - trailing slash urls not working (only prod)